dotkernel/dot-log/docs/book/v5/overview.md

 # Overview

-Robust, composite logger with filtering, formatting, and PSR-3 support.
+Robust, composite PSR-3 compliant logger with filtering and formatting.